ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ed linseed oil tnd stir in it pulverized charcoal
 to the consistency of paint.
 Put a coat of this
 over the timber, aud there is not a man who
-will live to see it rot
+will live to see it rot.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vi:batch_vi_fezza_ver01:data:sn85025007:00415663766:1876042601:0399/pct:2.453735,62.897830,15.174777,9.872885/!600,600/0/default.jpg"/>
 </td>